Radheshyam05/Delta-demo1/README.md

 # Delta-demo1
-this is a demo for git &amp; Gitthub class
+this is a demo for git &amp; Gitthub class.